woupiestek/scryptic/log.md

 Perhaps if the target keys were given upfront, those could be values of the
 statements: like instead of `__break`, `__continue`, `__next`.

-A secondary problem could be the swithc to using has codes. it is just that suddenly so many new types of data need to be stored.
+A secondary problem could be the switch to using has codes. it is just that suddenly so many new types of data need to be stored.

-I need to look into this another day.

 ### calculus connection